-- direction of coastline migration (mandatory) i.e. landward, seaward or stable (imperceptible change, taken in practice as <0.5 m/yr mean change) - rate of coastline migration (voluntary) m/yr (mean landward or seaward change over period of monitoring); - volume of coastal erosion/accretion (voluntary) m3/m/yr (mean sediment gain or loss per metre of coastline over period of monitoring, as measured between a lower and an upper reference level); - coastal vulnerability (voluntary) (measure of risk of and resilience against erosion and flooding); many different indices are used in Europe, assessed on the basis of parameters such as wave height, coastal slope, river discharge, geomorphology, coastline behaviour.
+• direction of coastline migration (mandatory) i.e. landward, seaward or stable (imperceptible change, taken in practice as <0.5 m/yr mean change)

+rate of coastline migration (voluntary) m/yr (mean landward or seaward change over period of monitoring); volume of coastal erosion/accretion (voluntary) m3/m/yr (mean sediment gain or loss per metre of coastline over period of monitoring, as measured between a lower and an upper reference level);

+• coastal vulnerability (voluntary) (measure of risk of and resilience against erosion and flooding); many different indices are used in Europe, assessed on the basis of parameters such as wave height, coastal slope, river discharge, geomorphology, coastline behaviour.
 There is no single standard.

 The workpackage leader has also produced a document on coastal vulnerability.
 It shows that there is no single way to portray coastal vulnerability for all of Europe in a meaningful way, especially for soft-sediment coasts.
 A case in point is a recent study outlining the different approaches for the US Pacific and Atlantic coasts, following years of study.
-Even in a single nation (USA) where the same parameters could easily be used, the classes used in the vulnerability assessment ended up having different boundaries.
-Otherwise, one would have ended up with a product that would work well for the Pacific but deem almost the entire Atlantic highly vulnerable, or work well for the Atlantic but deem almost the entire Pacific invulnerable.
+Even where the same parameters can be used, the classes used in the vulnerability assessment have different boundaries.
+Otherwise, you would end up with a product that would work well for the Pacific but deem almost the entire Atlantic highly vulnerable, or work well for the Atlantic but deem almost the entire Pacific invulnerable.
 For management purposes, such uniform products are not helpful.